The Muted Lesbian Voice

 Joan has a right to love whom she likes, and to go where she likes and to work and be independent and happy, and if she can’t be happy then she has a right to make her own unhappiness …(The Unlit Lamp, p.80)

-The novel is obstensibly the story of Joan Ogden, a spinster daughter forced to discard her own ambitions in order to care for a demanding mother.
+The novel is ostensibly the story of Joan Ogden, a spinster daughter forced to discard her own ambitions in order to care for a demanding mother.
 In actual fact, her “problem” is larger than this, for the whole of society is set against Joan and rapidly stifling her.
 Joan’s governess, Elizabeth, becomes her closest friend; their relationship, although not sexual, is clearly passionate, and Joan is constantly forced to choose between her love for Mrs Ogden and her love for Elizabeth, who wishes to take her away and live the rest of their lives together.
 Joan lives a “crippled existence” (p.247) because she does not want to follow the “usual” course of marriage; she is suffocated by custom and convention because of her choice of a female partner.
 Unlike Laura Willowes, there is no escape to the village of Great Mop, and she remains the spinster daughter.

 “Passing”